A Look at Each Vaccine: Meningococcal Vaccine

 - People exposed to someone infected with meningococcus type B during an outbreak, such as on a college campus

 Does the meningococcal vaccine have side effects?

-The meningococcal vaccine may cause pain or tenderness where the shot is given.
-The vaccine does not have any serious side effects.
-Although a possible association with Guillian-Barre Syndrome (GBS) was investigated, no causal association was found.
+The meningococcal vaccines may cause pain or tenderness where the shot is given, but do not cause any serious side effects.
+Although a possible association with Guillain-Barré Syndrome (GBS) was investigated, no causal association was found.

-Is it true that more than one infection can cause meningitis?
+Is it true that more than one type of infection can cause meningitis?

 Yes.
 Everyone has heard it on the news ─ the story of a local student infected with meningitis.
 Such a report inevitably results in many questions and a great amount of concern and even fear among families with children in the affected school.

 There are some important considerations when this happens.
 First, it is important to remember that meningitis refers to an infection that has reached the lining of the brain and spinal cord.
 Second, it can be caused by viruses or bacteria (hence the reference to viral meningitis or bacterial meningitis).

 Viral meningitis, the most common type of meningitis, is often less severe than bacterial meningitis.
 Vaccine-preventable diseases that can cause viral meningitis include measles, mumps, chickenpox and influenza.

 Most, but not all, cases of bacterial meningitis can be prevented by vaccination.
 The bacteria most often associated with meningitis include meningococcus, pneumococcus, and Haemophilus influenzae type B (often referred to as Hib).
 Fortunately, by the age of 2, most children are fully immunized against pneumococcus and Hib, and most adolescents are protected against meningococcus.